fat115/serverguide/README.md

 - Add use of files for tab content
 - Add option to add to inventory to add to inventory of new player
 - Tab content files stored in world folder, so rules can be world specific

-\n (Look for file and create it if need when server start )
+ = Look for file and create it if need when server start ( works a lot like this : https://github.com/arsdragonfly/random_messages )